howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 }
 ```

-Of course you can use another data :D If everything work we can go forward to implement two more mutations
+Of course you can use another data :D If everything works we can go forward to implement two more mutations

-### Implement add Link mutation
+### AddLink mutation

 Implement a mutation to able run a following code: